-- 3.2.1 All personnel engaged in arboricultural operations shall be instructed in the correct procedures for emergency response, including making 911 calls and calls to other applicable emergency phone numbers. - 3.2.2 The employer shall provide and maintain a first-aid kit that meets the requirements of ANSI Z308.1, with contents appropriate for the type of job and number of workers. - 3.2.3 Instruction shall be provided in the identification of, preventive measures against, and first-aid treatment for recognized poisonous plants, stinging and biting insects, and other pests found in the area in which work is to be performed. - 3.2.4 Employees who may be faced with a rescue decision shall receive training in emergency response and rescue procedures appropriate and applicable to the work to be performed, as well as training to recognize the hazards inherent in rescue efforts.
+- 3.2.1 All personnel engaged in arboricultural operations shall be instructed in the correct procedures for emergency response, including making\911 calls and calls to other applicable emergency phone numbers. - 3.2.2 The employer shall provide and maintain a first-aid kit that meets the requirements of ANSI Z308.1, with contents appropriate for the type of job and number of workers. - 3.2.3 Instruction shall be provided in the identification of, preventive measures against, and first-aid treatment of commonfor recognized poisonous plants (poison ivy, poison oak, and poison sumac), stinging and biting insects, and other pests found in the area in which work is to be performed.

+3.2.4 Employees who may be faced with a rescue decision shall receive training in emergency response and rescue procedures appropriate and applicable to the work to be performed, as well as training to recognize the hazards inherent in rescue efforts (see Annex F, Aerial Rescue Flowchart).